Credit card processing is a fairly complex topic, particularly since there are a lot of different ways to take a customer’s credit card information.

 Q: How can the number of keyed transactions be reduced in a business?

-To reduce the number of keyed in transactions, you can train staff to request a secondary payment method first or use a virtual terminal for phone orders.
+To reduce the number of keyed-in transactions, you can train staff to prioritize chip-in/tap payment options, request a secondary payment method first, or use a virtual terminal for phone orders.
 Regularly updating your credit card terminal hardware can also help, as can equipping field workers with mobile POS or payment apps.

 Q: How can payment processing fees be lowered?